 - Introduction

-- Classical cryptosystems
+- Symmetric Key-Cryptography

-- General concept
+- General process

 - Substitution ciphers

 - Caesar cipher

 - Vigenére cipher

 - One time pad

 - AES

 - Advantages and Problems

 - Public key cryptography

 Vigenére Cipher

 - The Vigenére cipher chooses a sequence of keys, represented by a string. - The key letters are applied to successive plaintext characters. - When the end of the key is reached, the key starts over. - The length of the key is called the period of the cipher.